paulsump/mars_flights/README.md

 #### UI

 - Use hexagon buttons on table too? (now that they're more subtle).
-- Click on column header to sort
+- Click on column header to sort by that field.

 #### Tests